 Finally, please remember, yet again, the house is on private property.
 Respect that fact and the house itself, and feel free to take photo’s from the road.
-Thank you

 If you plan on visiting the house for exterior pictures from the road, bring a telephoto lens to have close up shots of the house.
 Its to far away for a standard point-n-shoot.
 Unless it’s a larger optical zoom feature.
 Take a look at the experiences of others that have visited the house over at Road Trippers.

 My Visit to the Hewitt House